Baukebrenninkmeijer/Dad-Bot/README.md

 This bot can be found on [telegram](https://t.me/HenryBot).

 The repo is build up like this:
 I develop the bot in bot.ipynb, because I think it is quite handy.
 Using the notebook2script.py (credits to Jeremy Howard from fast.ai) this notebook is converted to bot.py.
-To get a clear overview of the working components, I advise you to look at this.
+To get a clear overview of all the components, I advise you to look at bot.py.
 Lib.py contains some useful additional functions like database access.

 If you would like to run this project, you should have a config.ini containing two things: